jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-22z.md

 reasons why a government and the shadow cabinet of the opposition may tacitly agree to leave an issue alone in spite of their realizing its potentialities are technical difficulty of handling it and the fear that it will cause sectional difficulties.
-Socialism and Democracy282
+ -->
 This however is so unusual that it is difficult to find instances of first-rank importance of it.
 Perhaps Richard Cobden was one.
 It is true that instances of second-rank importance are more frequent, especially instances of the crusader type.
 But nobody will hold that they are anything but deviations from standard practice.

 We may sum up as follows.
 In observing human societies we do not as a rule find it difficult to specify, at least in a rough commonsense manner, the various ends that the societies under study struggle to attain.
 These ends may be said to provide the rationale or meaning of corresponding individual activities.
 But it does not follow that the social meaning of a type of activity will necessarily provide the motive power, hence the explanation of the latter.

 If it does not, a theory that contents itself with an analysis of the social end or need to be served cannot be accepted as an adequate account of the activities that serve it.
 For instance, the reason why there is such a thing as economic activity is of course that people want